Al-Tehrani/blog/_publications/IML_paper_2024.md

 collection: Thesis
 category: manuscripts
 permalink: https://hdl.handle.net/10012/21040
-excerpt: 'This thesis explores interpretable machine learning (IML) techniques, focusing on model transparency for high-stakes decisions.
-It provides an overview of ML models and delves into the classification of interpretable models, aiming to bridge the gap between complex algorithms and real-world applications.'
+excerpt: 'This thesis explores the realm of machine learning (ML), focusing on enhancing model interpretability called interpretable machine learning (IML) techniques.
+The initial chapter provides a comprehensive overview of various ML models, including supervised, unsupervised, reinforcement, and hybrid learning methods, emphasizing their specific applications across diverse sectors.
+The second chapter delves into methodologies and the categorization of interpretable models.
+The research advocates for transparent and understandable IML models, particularly crucial in high-stakes decision-making scenarios.
+By integrating theoretical insights and practical solutions, this work contributes to the growing field of IML, aiming to bridge the gap between complex IML algorithms and their real-world applications.'
 date: 2024-09-18
 venue: 'University of Waterloo'
 slidesurl: 'https://hdl.handle.net/10012/21040'